barnaby/mutton/README.md

 ## Who’s it for?

 - 🧑‍💻 **Tinkerers & Indie Developers**
-  An easy way to experiment with open-source LLMs.
+  An easy way to experiment with and deploy open-source LLMs.

 - 🏢 **Companies**
   Host models on existing cloud infrastructure or maintain data privacy and compliance.